Black Mountains, United Kingdom

-The Black Mountains (Y Mynydd Du or Y Mynyddoedd Duon) is a group of hills on the England–Wales border.
+The Black Mountains (Y Mynydd Du or Y Mynyddoedd Duon) are a group of hills spanning the border between England and Wales, in the United Kingdom.
 The larger Welsh part is located in south-east Powys and north-west Monmouthshire, and the smaller English part in western Herefordshire.
 The range lies approximately within a triangle defined by Abergavenny in the south-east, Hay-on-Wye in the north, and Llangors in the west; Talgarth and Crickhowell are also nearby.